odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 }
 ```

-The `TransactionInterface` can be implemented as follows:
+The `TransactionInterface` could be implemented as follows:

 ```php
 <?php